-Oil prices drop on swelling oversupply, volatile markets
+Oil prices decline on swelling oversupply, volatile markets

 Others are not sitting idle, with Russian output reaching a record of more than 11 million bpd in 2018.

-Supply from Iraq, the number two producer in the Organization of the Petroleum Exporting Countries (OPEC), is also up, with December exports at 3.73 million bpd, up from 3.37 million bpd in November.
+Supply from Iraq, the second-biggest producer in OPEC, is also up, with December exports at 3.73 million bpd versus 3.37 million bpd in November.